 The team at Visme were able to capitalize on an opportunity like this by creating a post analyzing chances of GoT characters to win using betting odds as data.

 The post got covered by heavy hitters like Forbes, Men’s Health and Yahoo!.
 This single post generated 24 links from 16 domains, but the real benefit of this is the quality of site and coverage you get.

 Inbound links from five domains with a Domain Authority of 90+.
 And since the posts generated are usually 100% based on the research/charts, they are direct shoutouts with a lot of traffic potential for you.

-First, find trending stories in your niche(or that you can relevantly tie into your niche) using the social media tool of your choice, and look for popular topics that cite old & tired research that you might be able to refresh.
+First, find trending stories in your niche(or that you can relevantly tie into your niche) using the social media tracker of your choice, and look for popular topics that cite old & tired research that you might be able to refresh.